KarelZe/yown/README.md

 - [x] Better user feedback on NFC
 - [x] Enhance Settings Activity with debug console
 - [x] Enhance Settings Activity with reset all functionality
+- [x] Use Travis and GitHub releases for deploying
 ## Contact
 Feel free to send me a  [mail](mailto:1705042@abertay.ac.uk)